stanleySimeon/Greetings-App/README.md

 # Getting Started with Create React App
 >This is an implementation of a connection between a Ruby on Rails back-end and React front-end, and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Link to the rails API
+# Link to the Rails API
 [Rails API](https://github.com/stanleySimeon/hello-rails-back-end.git)